| GALATIANS CHAPTER TWO

 when they had arrived in Jerusalem they were received by the church and the apostles and the

-elders, and they reported all that God
+elders, and they reported all that Godhad done with them."

 9. During Paul's report the false teachers seem to interrupt and begin to